Syize/Syize/README.md

 ## Hi there 👋

+This is Syize, who is working on the next project...
+(Maybe another funny toy🦖!).

+I hope you can find something interesting in my repos.

+- 🐱A cute digital desktop pet?
+[Haro](https://github.com/Syize/coursework-a-table-pet-Haro)
+- 📑A Python library to help (me) research：[syize-toolkits](https://github.com/Syize/syize-toolkits)
+- 🌏Wanna to control network with Python?
+[Cpywpa](https://github.com/Syize/Cpywpa)

 <!--
 **Syize/Syize** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.